-- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving water-bodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deep peat, or reed swamp and fen on shallow more alkaline peat and other subsoils, where present. - Optimising hydrological conditions for the development of active raised bog on extant high bog. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting ongoing and future amenity land-use planning.
+- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving water-bodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deep peat, or reed swamp and fen on shallow more alkaline peat and other subsoils, where present. - Optimising hydrological conditions for the development of active raised bog on extant high bog, where possible. - Integrating peatland rehabilitation with other infrastructure on site (ESB ash facility). - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting any future amenity land-use planning.
 Integrating rehabilitation measures with planned amenity infrastructure on site.
 It is not proposed to carry out any rehabilitation actions to change or negatively affect any amenity infrastructure. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.